algorandlabs/smart-asa/README.md

 ### Smart ASA Creation

 Smart ASA Create is the creation method of a Smart ASA.
-It creates a new Underlying ASA and instantiate the controlling Smart Contract with the given properties.
+It creates a new Underlying ASA and instantiates the controlling Smart Contract with the given properties.

 ```json
 {